Clinical mental health counseling: Licensure

 Counselor licensure is established by state law and is required of all professional counselors in the United States and U.S. territories.
 Receiving a license in counseling indicates that one has met the minimum standards to practice counseling in that state.
 State laws vary in the requirements that must be met to obtain a license.
 Candidates must have at least received a master's degree, have had post-master's supervised practice, and have passed a national exam.

 The number of credit hours to be completed varies from one state to another, as does the number of supervised hours that must be completed, and the counselor titles used.
 Moving from one state to another may require taking additional courses in order to qualify for the license in the other state.

 Common education requirements

-In order to become licensed as a Licensed Professional Counselor, students often need to study for many hours in different fields of mental health, general psychology, and others.
+In order to become licensed as a Licensed Professional Counselor (LPC) or Licensed Professional Counselor Associate (LPCS), students need to study for many hours in different fields of mental health, general psychology, and others.
 These usually include: